 In addition to the State issuing general obligation bonds to finance University related projects, the University issues notes and bonds for specific University purposes, some of which are secured by project revenues or University general revenues.
-Facilities that have been financed include Anchorage, Juneau and Fairbanks student centers student housing units, research facilities, student recreation centers, or utility system.
-Capital assets, net of debt amounted to \$835.6 million at June 30, 2011.
+Facilities that have been financed include Anchorage, Juneau and Fairbanks student centers, student housing units, research facilities, student recreation centers, and utility system.
+Capital assets, net of debt amounted to \$1.12 billion at June 30, 2013.